 ACTRI Mission: The mission of ACTRI is to create an environment that advances health care through interactions between basic scientists, clinical investigators, community physicians, and patients.
 We intend to address the barriers that inhibit productivity and rapid translation of research progress into new therapies, and the dissemination of these new therapies to patients served by UC San Diego Health, as well as those served by community providers.

-The Community Engagement Unit of the CTRI promotes relationships between the university and community partners, practitioners and the general public to foster mutually-beneficial research endeavors.
-A broad and diverse group of agencies are forming partnerships with CTRI: community clinics, community based organizations that represent different language and ethnic groups, local governments, neighborhood collaborations, and agencies that represent people who share a common disease or disorder (e.g., Epilepsy Foundation of San Diego, American Lung Association, etc.) Our mission:
+The ATRI Community Engagement Unit: The Community Engagement Unit of ACTRI promotes relationships between the university and community partners, practitioners and the general public to foster mutually-beneficial research endeavors.
+A broad and diverse group of agencies form partnerships with ACTRI: community clinics, community-based organizations that represent different cultural and ethnic groups, local governments, neighborhood collaborations, and agencies that represent people who share a common disease or disorder (e.g., Epilepsy Foundation of San Diego, American Lung Association, etc.).

-- Build effective interactions between the CTRI and the general public
+- Build effective interactions between ACTRI and the general public

-- Promote the participation of community based clinicians in clinical translational research
+- Promote the participation of community-based clinicians in clinical and translational research

 - Educate and encourage community-based health professionals in the use of evidence-based practices for disease prevention, diagnosis and intervention

 - Promote subject recruitment and retention in clinical, biomedical and behavioral research, especially in understudied communities